 “We come to see the Blue Angels and the Thunderbirds mostly.
 We’ve been coming for three or four years.
 Its pretty much an annual event,” said Rick Rogers.

-The Dayton Air Show will open its gates again on Sunday at 9 a.m. to 6 p.m.Grab the FREE WDTN News App for iPhone or Android.
+The Dayton Air Show will open its gates again on Sunday at 9 a.m. to 6 p.m.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.